-Downing died in 1852 in a steamboat accident on his 37th birthday.
+Downing then died in 1852 in a steamboat accident on his 37th birthday.
 But he had paved the way for his partner, Calvin Vaux, and a young Frederick Law Olmsted.
 They designed New York’s Central Park, Hartford’s Bushnell Park and Springfield’s Elm Park.

 Today, tourists still visit Mount Auburn Cemetery to walk winding paths in a picturesque landscape and to seek out the graves of the dead.
-The famous people buried there include people you’d expect.
-There’s Nathaniel Bowditch, Robert Gould Shaw and Julia Ward Howe.
+The famous people buried there include people you’d expect: Nathaniel Bowditch, Robert Gould Shaw and Julia Ward Howe.
 Some of its inhabitants you wouldn’t expect: Bernard Malamud, Curt Gowdy and Joyce Chen.